XifarChronos/Texture-Merger-For-Player-Head-Block-Generator/README.md

 A python texture merger for player head block generator by blockerlocker

 ## How to use it
-- Install the pillow `pip install pillow`
+- Install the pillow

+  `pip install pillow`

-- Rename your 6 textures same as example pictures:
+- Name your textures:

   ```
   North.png